Elijah Mitchell Player Prop Bets for NFL Week 8 | San Francisco vs. Chicago 10/31/2021

 Season Stats

-- Mitchell has had 63 attempts for a team-leading 296 rushing yards (49.3 per game) and scored two touchdowns.
+- Mitchell has taken 63 carries for a team-leading 296 rushing yards (49.3 per game) and scored two touchdowns.

 - He has received 63 of his team's 168 carries this season (37.5%).

-- The 49ers have run 53.5% passing plays and 46.5% rushing plays this season.
-They rank 24th in the NFL in scoring.
+- The 49ers have called a pass in 53.5% of their plays from scrimmage this year while running the ball 46.5% of the time.
+This offensive attack ranks 24th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Mitchell's matchup with the Bears.